-.
-The Program offers not only basic mechanical education but also specialized education in the structure and function of mechanical systems and the principles of the design and processing of mechanical systems based on new concepts, computer-aided design (CAE and CAD), measurement and control technology, mechatronics technology, and the principles of the design and production of new mechanical systems through intelligent numerical simulation and information processing.

-In the first year, the students take Liberal Arts Education subjects such as Peace Science Courses, Basic Courses in University Education, common subjects, and Foundation Courses, as well as specialized basic subjects and specialized practical education, such as machine shop training.

-In the first semester of the second year, the students take the specialized basic subjects that are important, together with subjects common to Cluster 1 such as "Mechanics of Materials I" and "Fluid Dynamics I".
-Then, from the second semester, the students take specialized subjects, such as highly professional subjects related to advanced technology that reflect the characteristics of this program, and subjects related to integrated systems technology.
+- In the first year, the students take Liberal Arts Education subjects such as Peace Science Courses, Basic Courses in University Education, common subjects, and Foundation Courses, as well as specialized basic subjects and specialized practical education, such as machine shop training. - In the first semester of the second year, specialized basic subjects such as ""Mechanics of Materials I" and "Fluid Dynamics I" become major subjects.
+In the second semester of the second year, the students are assigned to this program.
+As a result, specialized subjects in accordance with the program become major subjects to be taken. - In the third year, specialized subjects tailored to the program continue to become major subjects to be taken. - In the fourth year, the students are assigned to their respective research laboratories, choose their research topics, and write their graduation theses.

-In the third year, specialized subjects become major subjects, and the students take subjects required for this program.
-The program tries, as far as possible, not to allocate multiple specialized subjects to the same time-slot, allowing students to take specialized subjects provided by other programs in Cluster 1 according to their personal interests.

-In the fourth year, the students are assigned to their respective research laboratories, choose their research topics, and write their graduation theses.